gradle/gradle/design-docs/tooling-api-improvements.md

 - Client receives null for unknown model, for all target Gradle versions.
 - Build action receives null for unknown model, for all target Gradle versions >= 1.8

+## Story: Tooling API client changes implementation of a build action

+Fix the `ClassLoader` caching in the tooling API so that it can deal with changing implementations.

 ## Story: Expose the IDE output directories